kxie95/kxie95.github.io/_posts/2017-11-22-academy-solid.md

 public class TextBook extends Book() {...}
 public class KindleBook extends Book() {...}
 ```
 `KindleBook` can turn pages, but won't function unless it has at least 1% battery.
-So if we were to call substitute a call to `TurnPage()` somewhere in the code, ignoring the fact that we need power, this could break the code.
+So if we were to substitute a call to `Book.TurnPage()` with `KindleBook.TurnPage()` somewhere in the code, ignoring the fact that we need power, this could break the code.

 ### Interface Segregation Principle
 **To be continued**